 What change would you most like to see in society?

-As a Legal Caseworker at JRS UK, I hear and read about how gender-based violence affects women in their home countries.
+As Senior Legal Caseworker at JRS UK, I hear and read about how gender-based violence affects women in their home countries.
 Many women suffer in silence and avoid reporting adverse treatment, due to fear of reprisals and stigmatisation.
 There are many examples across the world of gender-based violence and it is a constant reminder of the long road ahead for gender equality.
-I would like to see an end to gender-based violence and, as this year’s IWD campaign theme states, “Everyone has a part to play – all the time, everywhere”.
+I would like to see an end to gender-based violence.

 Despite the progress that has been made, society can still present women as second class, vulnerable or weak.
 A woman is of great potential and contribution in society because of their unique, innate creativity which influence the thoughts and actions of the whole society and world.
 I would like to see an improvement in the attitude towards women, that they are treated with respect, care, dignity and equal opportunities.